flyerhzm/switch_user/README.md

 ```
 ## Configuration

 By default, you can switch between Guest and all users in users table, you don't need to do anything.
-The following is the default configuration.
+The following is some of the more commonly used configuration options.
 ```ruby
 SwitchUser.setup do |config|
   # provider may be :devise, :authlogic, :clearance, :restful_authentication or :sorcery